Keselowski wins in New Hampshire for 3d win since shutdown | Times Leader

 Kyle Busch was last after a flat front right tire on the backstretch sent him skidding into the wall after just 15 laps.
 The reigning Cup champion is a 12-time winner in New Hampshire, including three in the top series.

-“Tried to get enough slowing down to keep from everyone running over me,” he said.
-“It seems to be our luck with the Pedigree car here at New Hampshire.”
+“About halfway down the backstretch I felt it go flat and tried to get slowed down enough without taking everybody else running over me behind me down the straightaway,” he said.
+“Seems to be our luck with the Pedigree car here at New Hampshire. … It’s still 2020, but sooner or later we have to turn this stuff around.”

 The track has a capacity of 76,000, but Gov. Chris Sununu said last week that he expected about 12,000 fans to attend.
 A track spokeswoman said attendance would not be announced, but it appeared to be about 10% full.

 The governor gave a brief welcome before the race and thanked fans for cooperating with the restrictions.
-Fans were required to wear masks when making their way around the track but could remove them in their seats; compliance appeared to be nearly complete.
+Fans were required to wear masks when making their way around the track but could remove them in their seats.

 Hamlin won the first stage after fighting for the lead with Keselowski and Ryan Blaney.
 Keselowski took the second stage, passing Hamlin on the final lap of a two-lap sprint following a series of cautions late in the stage.
 It was his sixth stage win – the most of any driver.